freekrai/directed-stack/README.md

    - view: all access, Directus handles the proper rules
    - edit: where `ID` equals `$CURRENT_USER`

+On the same page, there are checkboxes for app and admin, uncheck both of these if they are checked as this role will be through the api only.

 Take note of this role's ID as you'll need it when you deploy the remix app

 As for images, one recommended approach is to create a folder inside files called `public` or `posts`, make note of the ID then go into roles & permissions, edit the `public` role,